ShisuiMadara/RubixDID-KYC/README.md

   <li>Being a decentralised service, the user data is never stored and DID token is based only on the hash value of user information.</li>
   <li>The user is provided with their DID hash as well as the DID created image.</li>
   <li>The uniqueness of the data is ensured by SHA256 hash and the NLSS protocol, thus guaranteeing no breach of identity.</li>
-  <li>The DID data is always available on IPFS and thus is easily assessible by the user.</li>
+  <li>The DID data is always available on IPFS and thus is easily accessible by the user.</li>
 </ul>

 <br>